 Measures & Methods

 Note: It is imperative that assessments include only students in the specific program, which is possible for all programs yet may require seeking assistance.
 Often, courses have students in more than one program and results can be skewed if program populations are not separated for analysis.
-It may be necessary to involve an UOEEE college delegate or designee to aid in the isolation of student rosters for each program being assessed, yet because of its importance all programs are required to work with whomever is necessary to report only program participants.
+It may be necessary to involve a UOEEE college delegate or designee to aid in the isolation of student rosters for each program being assessed, yet because of its importance, all programs are required to work with whoever is necessary to report only program participants.